Narcolepsy: Symptoms, Causes, & Treatment

 Safety

 People with narcolepsy tend to have trouble focusing and staying alert, which can interfere with work and learning.
 Medication and lifestyle changes can help.
-Accommodations like a flexible schedule and scheduled nap times may also help you perform at your best.
+Accommodations such as a flexible schedule and scheduled nap times may also help you perform at your best.

 Relationships and social life

 Untreated narcolepsy has been linked to high cholesterol, high blood pressure, and heart disease.
-People with narcolepsy are often deficient in the protein hypocretin, which helps lower blood pressure during sleep.
-Also, disrupted sleep is harmful to heart health.
+People with narcolepsy are often deficient in hypocretin, which helps lower blood pressure during sleep.
+Disrupted sleep also is harmful to heart health.

 Treating your narcolepsy can help you manage the condition.
-But even effective treatment won't eliminate all symptoms.
+But even effective treatment won't ease all symptoms.
 Lifestyle changes and coping strategies are important, too.

 Narcolepsy diet